-Working hours vary and are job-specific but typically are around 40 hours a week.
+You'll typically work around 40 hours a week.
 You may need to work extra and unsocial hours to meet deadlines or resolve design difficulties.
 Some jobs offer flexible working.

 What to expect

 - Self-employment and consultancy are possible after building up expertise and a reputation within the profession.
-It would be normal to hold chartered engineer status before entering consultancy work.
+You will usually hold chartered engineer status before entering consultancy work.

-- There are good opportunities for working overseas, particularly in the oil, petrochemical and power sectors, large consulting firms and large building contractors.
+- There are good opportunities to work overseas, particularly in the oil, petrochemical and power sectors, large consulting firms and large building contractors.
 This could be either an overseas posting with a multinational employer or by applying for a job based overseas.

-Most people enter the profession with a degree in electrical or electronic engineering.
-Entry may also be possible with other engineering degrees, particularly mechanical engineering.
+Many people enter the profession with a degree in electrical or electronic engineering.
+However, entry may also be possible with other engineering degrees, particularly mechanical engineering.
+Other relevant subjects include:

 - power and energy engineering.